This is part 3 of the Story Building series, based on Out on the Wire.

 Can you see the difference?
 The Y in the XY should be the unusual transformation or decision, or twist, that makes this story a specific iteration on the theme of “the breakdown of the world food system.”
 An iteration with enough specificity, particular (and peculiar) characters, maybe humor, certainly surprise, that we, the audience can really get our imaginative hooks into it.

-You want to surprise your audience with a new understanding of the underlying theme that they did not know they were going to get.
+In order to get your audience’s attention, you want to surprise your audience with a new understanding of the underlying theme that they did not know they were going to get.
 No one wants to go to school when they’re reading a comic book or listening to a show, to be harangued with big world problems that they really should care about.
 They don’t mind if they end up caring, in fact, they may really enjoy it.
 But they want to do so via caring about what happens in a specific case to “real” people (even if those people are fictional).
+That’s how you pique your audience’s attention.

 All of this means you need to define one important piece of information: